-20.2 Limitation
+20.219.2 Limitation

-Subject to Access to Information Rule 21, the relevant scrutiny committee will not be entitled to:
+Subject to Access to Information Rule-21\20, the relevant scrutiny scrutiny committee Committee will not be entitled to:

-- (a) any document that is in draft form - (b) any part of a document that contains exempt or confidential information, unless that information is relevant to an action or decision they are reviewing or scrutinising or intend to scrutinise, or is accessible in accordance with Access to Information Rule 21.4 below.
+- (a) any document that is in draft form - (b) any part of a document that contains exempt or confidential information, unless that information is relevant to an action or decision they are reviewing or scrutinising or intend to scrutinise, or is accessible in accordance with Access to Information Rule 2120.4 below.

-21. ADDITIONAL RIGHTS OF ACCESS TO DOCUMENTS BY MEMBERS
+2420 ADDITIONAL RIGHTS OF ACCESS TO DOCUMENTS BY MEMBERS

-21.1 Documents relating to business to be transacted at a public meeting
+20.1 Documents relating to business to be transacted at a public meeting

-All Members of the Council will be entitled to inspect any document (except those available only in draft form) in the possession of or under the control of the Executive or its committees which contains material relating to any business to be transacted at a public meeting.
+All Members of the Council will be entitled to inspect any document (except those available only in draft form) in the possession of or under the control of the Executive Cabinet or its committees which contains material relating to any business to be transacted at a public meeting.
 Any document must be available for inspection at least 5 clear days before the day of the meeting except: